kby-ai/IDCardRecognition-Docker/README.md

 ## Introduction

-The demo project demonstrates the server-based recognition capabilities for ID cards, passports, and driver's licenses.<br/>
+This repo demonstrates the server-based recognition capabilities for ID cards, passports, and driver's licenses.<br/>
-At the core of this project lies the ID Card Recognition SDK, which has been developed to provide comprehensive support for recognizing ID cards, passports, and driver's licenses from over 180 countries.
+At the core of this project lies the ID Card Recognition SDK, which has been developed to provide comprehensive support for recognizing ID cards, passports, and driver's licenses from 200+ countries.

 ### ◾ID Card Recognition SDK Main Functionalities